 For example, digital marketing has taught me to keep an eye on different channels and many tasks at the same time.

 Maybe, you have been managing tiny campaigns or projects on your own.
-You definitely can translate that experience in your new managing position.
+You definitely can translate that experience into your new managing position.

-Everything you’ve done this far has built your expertise and leadership – all things that contributed to you be appointed as a project manager in the first place.
+Everything you’ve done this far has built your expertise and leadership – all things that contributed to you being appointed as a project manager in the first place.